faiza-hossain/sql-fundamentals/README.md

   - Common Table Expressions(CTEs)
   - Window Functions
   - Windows Partitions
+- Functions for Data manipulation
+  - Date and time data types
+  - Interval datatypes
+  - Searching an array with ANY
+  - Searching an array with @>
 - PostgreSQL Summary Stats and Window Functions
   - Window Functions vs GROUP BY
   - ORDER BY